-The Department of the Environment, Climate and Communications is responsible for the delivery of policies and programmes in the fields of communications, climate, environment, energy and natural resources.
+The Department of Communications, Climate Action and the Environment is responsible for the delivery of policies and programmes in the fields of communications, climate, environment, energy and natural resources.

 The Environment Protection Agency's (EPA) main function is to protect and improve the natural environment for present and future generations.
 Its primary responsibilities encompass environmental licensing, enforcement of environmental law, environmental planning, education and guidance, monitoring, analysing and reporting on the environment and environmental research and development.